-Advocate from a firm engaged by a party was not disqualified from serving as an arbitrator
+Advocate from a law firm engaged by one of the parties was not disqualified from serving as an arbitrator

 Supreme Court judgment 19 May 2025, HR-2025-921-A, (case no. 24-159248SIV-HRET), civil case, appeal against Hålogaland Court of Appeal's judgment 3 July 2024.